-2. Option to Write a Problem in Lieu of Thesis
+2. Option #2: Problem in Lieu of Thesis

-As an alternative to 6 hours of traditional elective coursework in Economics (or a minor field), students may choose to write a "Problem in Lieu of Thesis."
-A "Problem in Lieu of Thesis" is a smaller version of a thesis, usually consisting of an applied research paper or empirical project.
-Generally, the problem in lieu of thesis only is recommended for students who are particularly interested in research.
+In lieu of a thesis, a student may complete a "Problem in Lieu of Thesis," which generally is a smaller version of a thesis, usually consisting of an applied research paper or empirical project.
+For the problem in lieu of thesis, the student must complete both ECON 5920 and ECON 5930.